 3. The Central Market San Lorenzo

 The San Lorenzo market is a good place to see the variety of food available in Florence.
 Locals come here to shop.
 If you happen to be staying in accommodation with a kitchen, it’s a good idea to shop here for provisions and ingredients.
 This market is also a great place to have lunch and taste local food.
-The deli sandwiches are very good.
+The focaccia with a variety of toppings like sausage, artichoke and potato with pork were delicious!
 This is an ideal place to experience local life.

 4. Galleria degli Uffizi (Uffizi Gallery)